AAmoddio/axolotl-poc/README.md

 - Exact dependency lock for the environment that produced the original successful run
 - Eval scripts that compare the **baseline** (untrained) model against the **fine-tuned** model on the same 10 questions

-The point isn't the model itself — it's that someone can clone this repo and reproduce the exact training run, then use that as the starting point for FTaaS platform work.

 ## Hardware